satorici/satori-docs/satori_help/docs/repo.md

 # Repositories

-Satori provides automatic testing for repositories, especially when they are connected to our [GitHub Application](https://github.com/apps/satorici).
-Additionally, it is possible to test repositories not connected to your CI that you have access to.
+Satori provides automated testing for repositories, particularly those linked to our [GitHub Application](https://github.com/apps/satorici).
+You can also test repositories that aren't integrated with your CI pipeline but to which you have access.

-Whenever you wish to check the status of your repositories, the Satori CLI `repo` command can assist you.
-It executes the `.satori.yml` playbook within your repository unless you are using public playbooks, which you can list with `satori-cli playbook --public`.
+To check the status of your repositories, use the Satori CLI `repo` command.
+This command runs the `.satori.yml` playbook in your repository.
+If you're using public playbooks, you can view available options with the command `satori playbooks --public`.

 ## List

-List all your repositories:
+To list all the repositories connected to Satori-CI, you can use the following command:

 ```sh
 satori repos